CIA activities in Indonesia: Unanticipated event

+Many anti-PKI groups began demonstrating, trying to remove the party from any politics.
+Sukarno attempted to rein in the army, but they continued to pursue their own goal of eliminating the PKI, believing that Sukarno himself may have played a role in the attempted coup.
+Because of this, the CIA concluded that communism in Indonesia would be on the defense and that Sukarno's power was weakening.
+A situations report from November 1965 also showed increasingly anti-Chinese sentiment in the region, stating that Chinese nationals were being victimized in the country, including a Chinese embassy office in Jakarta being entered by armed troops.
+The report also indicates that there was anti-Communist and PKI sentiment throughout the general population during the time period, mentioning one of many protests that took place calling for the banning of the PKI in the country.
+U.S. Ambassador Marshall similarly mentioned that 90% of Chinese owned shops were raided in Makassar due to two factors, the discovering of PKI weapons and unwillingness of the shops to lower prices.

-The CIA closely monitored Suharto's relationship with the PKI.
+The CIA closely monitored Soeharto's relationship with the PKI.
 They kept especially close tabs on meetings he held with other members of the government.
 One report notes "a possible decision to ban the PKI," which is something the CIA had expressed interest in, in all of its reports.
 However, although Sukarno stated that he would consider banning the PKI, he said the bans would not be limited to them.
 A report outlining a speech Sukarno gave on November 6 states that Sukarno said, "I am urged to ban the PKI.
 I am considering this.
 But I will ban the PNI, Partindo, PSII, NU and any other party which does not help to create a calm atmosphere.
 I will ban all parties, not just the PKI."